-This policy recognizes three different areas in which sustainable concepts can be incorporated into buildings - green building certifications, incorporation of photovoltaic, and reduction and efficiency of water use through the WaterSense certification.
+This policy recognizes three four different areas in which sustainable concepts can be incorporated into building projects - green building certifications, incorporation of photovoltaic, and reduction and efficiency of water use through the WaterSense certification, and integration of pervious paving materials.

-- A. Green Building
+A. Green Building

-- 1. Builders seeking green building certification(s) including LEED, EarthCraft, and ENERGY STAR must submit proof of LEED, EarthCraft House or ENERGY STAR registration and the corresponding program's checklist indicating all of the credits they plan to pursue.
+1. Builders seeking green building certification(s) including LEED, EarthCraft, and ENERGY STAR must submit proof of LEED, EarthCraft House or ENERGY STAR registration and the corresponding program's checklist indicating all of the credits they plan to pursue.
 Additionally, intentions must be shown on building plans and indicated on their Building Permit Application in order to be granted expedited plan review.

-- B. Solar Energy
+B. Solar Energy